How to Claim Flight Delay Compensation - Airline Delay Rules & Tips

 Delta Air Lines

-• Offers Delta Care during significant delays, which may include meal vouchers for delays over 4 hours
+• As part of its voluntary customer service commitments, offers Delta Care during significant delays, which may include meal vouchers for delays over 4 hours

-• Provides hotel accommodations and transportation for overnight delays when not in a passenger's home city
+• Provides hotel accommodations and transportation for overnight delays when not in a passenger's home city, for delays within their control

 • May offer compensation in the form of Delta travel vouchers for significant service failures, determined on a case-by-case basis